liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/01-adding-third-party-libraries-to-a-module.markdown

     apply plugin: "com.liferay.plugin"

-If you use Gradle without the `com.liferay.plugin` plugin, you'll have to do steps comparable to those demonstrated in this tutorial for Maven and Ivy.
+If you use Gradle without the `com.liferay.plugin` plugin, you'll have to configure your module similar to the way this this tutorial demonstrates for Maven and Ivy.

-To embed a library in your module, open your module's `build.gradle` file and add the library as a dependency so it's available in the compile classpath:
+To embed a library in your module and make it available in the module's classpath automatically, open your module's `build.gradle` file and add the library as a dependency in the `compileInclude` configuration:

     dependencies {
         compileInclude group: 'org.apache.shiro', name: 'shiro-core', version: '1.1.0'